-The Architectural Design program of study explores the occupations and educational opportunities associated with developing, engineering, and designing building structures and facilities.
-This program of study may also include exploration into collecting and interpreting geographic information, researching and preparing maps, and interior design.
+The Architectural Drafting and Design program of study focuses on occupational and educational opportunities associated with developing, engineering, and designing building structures and facilities.
+This program of study includes reading, interpreting, and drawing blueprints for interior and exterior construction projects.